Browse Categories

 • Shrinkage is minimal

-Number 80 is preserved with ammonia, and has a distinct ammonia odor to it.
+HX-80 is preserved with ammonia, and has a distinct ammonia odor to it.

-TECHNICAL DATA ON NUMBER 80
+TECHNICAL DATA ON HX-80

 CATEGORY

-Latex # 80 is a formulation compounded from a specially prepared high solids content natural latex.
+HX-80 is a formulation compounded from a specially prepared high solids content natural latex.
 It is of the vulcaniseable type.
 This means that after you have completed the buildup of coats on your model, heat or time must be used to bring about the final cure.

 VULCANISATION